 You should keep a diligent eye on your ratings on all the different sites.
 There are over 600 major sites—including the general ones (Google, Yellow Pages, Facebook, Yelp) and a lot that are specific to a medical practice.
 If you are using a review management system, you should be notified if you receive a bad review so you can reply quickly and appropriately to satisfy the patient–they may even change or update their review when they see how responsive you are.

-Most unmanaged reputations result in poor reviews since usually it’s the angry patients that post reviews.
+Most reputations without management systems result in poor reviews since usually it’s the angry patients that post reviews.
 However, by proactively engaging all your patients, you are more likely to get a balanced view of your reputation (which is typically positive, so don’t be afraid of asking!)

 You should always thank your patients for their positive reviews.
 This also shows that you are engaged with your patients and are interested in their feedback.
 People like that!